nelsons-mph/pr-best-practices/README.md

 <li> Main (main, yes main and not <strike> master</strike>)  is the default branch available in the Git repository.
 It should be stable all the time and won’t allow any direct check-in.
 You can only merge it after code review.
 All team members are responsible for keeping this stable and up-to-date.

 <li> QA (QA), or test branch, contains all the code for QA testing and automation testing of all changes implemented.
-Before any change goes to the production environment, it must undergo the QA testing to get a stable codebase.
+Before any change goes to the production environment, it must undergo QA testing to get a stable codebase.
 <br>

 <br>